wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-31.&emsp;Miracles should inspire gratitude, not awe.
+31. Miracles should inspire gratitude, not awe.
 ²You should thank God for what you really are.
 ³The children of God are holy and the miracle honours their holiness, which can be hidden but never lost.